2020 Annual Report of Glencore plc

 Glencore is one of the world’s largest global diversified natural resource companies and a major producer and marketer of more than 60 responsibly-sourced commodities that advance everyday life.
 The Group's operations comprise around 150 mining and metallurgical sites and oil production assets.

-Risk management is one of the core responsibilities of the Board and its Committees, and it is central to the decision-making process.
-The Board’s fundamental duties as to management are:
+Risk management is one of the core responsibilities of the Group’s leadership and it is central to our decision-making processes.
+The Group’s leadership fundamental duties as to risk management are:

 - making a robust assessment of emerging and principal risks